PART I

 “Finding good players is easy.
 Getting them to play as a team is another story.” — Casey Stengel

-- Follow the Art of Scale eight-step guide to building a performance amplifying leadership culture.
+- Follow the Art of Scale’s eight-step guide to create a leadership culture that drives high performance.

 Tools